parsley42/ruby-awstools/README.md

   If <default> is of the form `$var`, the value is taken from the cloud config similarly to ${var} above.
 * ${=Template(:child):Output} - retrieve an output from a previously-created
   cloudformation template.
-(NOT IMPLEMENTED)
 * ${%Record} - Look up a DNS TXT record from the ConfigSubDom defined in the cloud config file.
-(NOT IMPLEMENTED)

 ### Data Element Expansion